axilleasiv/vscode-javascript-repl-docs/README.md

 //  also inside the log comments you can print every expression in your scope hello(); //= obj

-// Besides, you can select one or more variables or expressions and press right click
+// Besides, you can select one or more variables or expressions and press right-click
 //and select show value or explore the logs at the explorer on the left
 ```